Last stand in Yemen as battle for oil-rich province rages

 The number of internally displaced people in Marib is not clear.
 It is difficult to count people staying with host communities and relatives, and some people have fled to desert areas out of reach of humanitarian agencies.

-With 140 camps currently operating, some sources put the number of displaced at one million, and before the latest troubles the United Nations estimated there were some 750,000.
+With 140 camps currently operating, some sources put the number of displaced at 1 million, and before the latest troubles the United Nations estimated there were some 750,000.

 "Nearly 80 per cent of new arrivals over the past month have nowhere to go and have had to settle in already extremely crowded displacement camps," International Organisation for Migration spokeswoman Olivia Headon told AFP.